salilathalye/cwa-dphitech-challenge-54/README.md

 * Experiment Tracking using MLflow
 * Configuration Tracking
 * Building a web front-end to serve the Model using Streamlit
-* Deploying the Streamlit app to Heroku
+* Deploying the Streamlit app to Heroku, Streamlit Share and Docker

 This was assignment #3 in DPhi Tech's Machine Learning Bootcamp Advanced track.
 I enrolled in the bootcamp to sharpen the saw for a variety of skills.
 Initially I built out a simple ML pipeline using pandas and sklearn and restarted the assignment using PyCaret, informed by the EDA and restricted evaluation